BerkBytes/Llamasgard/README.md

 ## <a name="installation"></a>2.
 Installation

 To install the Llamasgard API client package, you cab manually download it from the GitHub repository and then install it using `pip`.
-Ensure you also have the `requests` library installed:
+Ensure you also have the `requests` and `langchain` libraries installed:

 1. Navigate to [https://github.com/BerkBytes/Llamasgard/blob/main/dist/](https://github.com/BerkBytes/Llamasgard/blob/main/dist/).
 2. Find the latest version, i.e. `llamasgard.x.x.x.tar.gz` file in the `dist` directory.